ChathurikaDissanayaka/e16-4yp-ABM-for-Micro-Mobility-in-Sri-Lankan-Cities/docs/README.md

 as the implementation of dedicated bicycle lanes to reduce road traffic congestion.
-Moreover, this research opens doors to many other research areas in different fields such as civil engineering, town planning, and social sciences.
+Moreover, this research opens doors to many other research areas in different fields such as civil engineering, town planning, and social sciences.
 Based on the findings of this study, researchers can further explore topics such as commuters’ behaviors, mode choice of the commuters, and the impact of micro-mobility in situations such as fuel price increases, bus